NadeemIqbal/images_gender_classification/README.md

 3. Processed images will be copied to `men/` or `women/` folders based on the detected gender.
 All images not detected as 'Woman' are classified as 'Man'.

 ## Notes
-- The script will skip images already present in the output folders.
+- The script will skip images already present in the output folders (men or women)
-- No images or output folders are tracked by git (see `.gitignore`).
 - Images with no detectable face are classified as 'Man'.

 ## Attribution